Kasumi12/Stealthify/README.md

 # STEALTHIFY: AN ANDROID BASE APPLICATION FOR ANONYMITY AND SECURITY USING DYNAMIC IP SWITCHING

+Capstone Project for the Bachelor of Science in Information Technology (BSIT), Major in Network Administration

 Key features:
 Dynamic IP rotation every 15 minutes (automatic IP address change on schedule)